[List]Tips To Stay Ahead Of Your Competition Today!

 The power of reinvention is one that every business aiming for longevity needs.
 If you can’t differentiate who you are and what you can offer, and you don’t use that to convert casual customers to loyal brand advocates, then you’ll always be at the mercy of the next competitor snapping at your heels.

-Defending your market position, meanwhile, means creating a niche for your business that can insulate it against some of the fluctuations in the market and macro environment and also create a brand proposition that is hardy enough to withstand the manoeuvres your rivals make.
+Defending your market position, meanwhile, means creating a niche for your business that can insulate it against some of the fluctuations in the market and macro environment and also create a brand proposition that is hardy enough to withstand the maneuvers that your rivals make.

 Retain a competitive advantage and you’re in a powerful position.
 Spend some time planning your strategy in advance and you won’t be caught off guard.
 Here are some moves to get you started: